gatscape/gatscape.github.io/_posts/2024-08-21-can-do-life-heuristic.markdown

 title: The “Can I Do This For Life“ Heuristic
 tags: [epistemology]
 ---
 You're lifting a weight.
-The personal trainer eyeing you up as a potential client stops you midlift: your form is awful, supplement creatine for loading benefits and quick muscle gains, do this complicated exercise with complicated machinery.
+The personal trainer eyeing you up as a potential client stops you midlift: "your form is awful", "supplement creatine for loading benefits and quick muscle gains", "do this complicated exercise with complicated machinery".

 A skin influencer on your feed: take retinol for anti-aging results.